 Now it is time to start that marketing while keeping your goals in mind.
 You want to make sure that you are crafting campaigns that will ultimately drive your audience towards that final result that you are after.
 Whatever your objective is, you can adapt your presence, copy, calls to action, conversations with people, and essentially everything you do to make sure you require that action.
 At the end of the day, that’s going to help you accomplish your goals.

 The best marketing strategy for a lot of industries is to do a combination of SEO and Google ads.
-Paid ads will get you leads quickly, in the short term, while SEO builds up your long term presence and will continuously get you leads in the future.
+Paid ads will get you leads quickly in the short term, while SEO builds up your long-term presence and will continuously get you leads in the future.
 This combination has been very successful for industries like trades, eCommerce, education, medical providers, and so many others.
-SEM can make such a huge impact in your business from bringing in quality leads and traffic to your site, to keeping your sales pipeline full.
-Google ads and search engine optimization can compliment each other andhelp you grow your business online.
+SEM can make such a huge impact on your business, from bringing in quality leads and traffic to your site to keeping your sales pipeline full.
+Google ads and search engine optimization can complement each other and help you grow your business online.